aymericbeaumet/learn/lessons/000-intro.md

 Comments are only useful for other programmers, they are ignored during the program execution.

-Alright!
-I think we are good to move on.
-Below you can find a piece of JavaScript code along with the first task of the course!
+Alright, I think we are good to move on.
+Below you can find a piece of JavaScript code along with the first task of the course.
 Fulfill it to go to the next lesson.

-- set `areYouReady` to `'yes`
+- set `areYouReady` to `'yes'`

 ```js
 let areYouReady = 'no';